HoseaMutwiri/Data_warehouse_bronze-silver-gold-pipeline/README.md

 # Data_warehouse_bronze-silver-gold-pipeline

-A modern MySQL Data Warehouse that consolidates sales data from ERP & CRM systems into a structured, analytics ready format using the Medallion Architecture.
+Built on the Medallion Architecture, this MySQL Data Warehouse unifies ERP & CRM sales data transforming raw inputs into a clean, structured, and analytics ready model.
 ---
 ## 📌 Overview